aholden85/servian-interview/README.md

 50644c29ef5a: Pushed
 latest: digest: sha256:82ff8d42e08ae6c10d73126d13bd997cfbfd3f93e7442314be7ad15653812692 size: 1779
 ```
+> :warning: **NOTE:** The solution utilises the docker image built and uploaded to my own GitHub Packages registry, and may break if the download quota is exceeded.
+You can change where the containers will download the image from by editing the `container_image_path` variable in `variables.tf`.
+If you change this to a non-GitHub Packages registry, this will break the pattern established in these files and you will need to reconfigure the authentication method used in the `kubernetes_secret` resource in `k8s.tf`. :warning:

 ### Running the database "seed" function
 In trying to figure out how to seed the database, I learned about ***[Kubernetes jobs][tf-resource-k8s-job]***.
 Through the use of the `kubernetes_job` resource, I was able to run up the container and seed the database.